-While the numbers may not be exact, you can rest assured that, in looking at the above data, seattle plumbing is searched more than tacoma plumbing, but tacoma plumbing is searched more than everett and edmonds plumbing combined.
+While the numbers may not be exact, you can rest assured that, given the above data, “seattle plumbing” is searched more than “tacoma plumbing,” but “tacoma plumbing” is searched more than “everett” and “edmonds plumbing” combined.
 When you start with terms like that, you will also get additional suggestions plus the approximate number of times those phrases are searched monthly.

 Want to try some other ways to get keyword ideas?
 Try typing in your keyword ideas in Google search, then scroll down to the bottom to see the related searches.

-You can also take your most popular competitor’s website (the one that ranks highest for your main targeted keyword phrase) and look at the keywords they rank for using SEMrush.
-A free account will show you 10 keywords they rank well for.
+You can also look at your top competitor’s website (the one that ranks the highest for your main targeted keyword phrase) to see what keywords it ranks for, using SEMrush.
+A free account will show you 10 keywords.